 Brundage Mountain Resort has two terrain parks which offer a wide selection of features to give riders the opportunity to build skills as they progress and try new things.

 Get started in the Bear Park to build your skills, confidence and understanding of Smart Style safety rules.
-Once you’ve done that, you will be ready to move to the new Kickback Rail Park.
+Once you’ve done that, you will be ready to move to the new Deadwood Shred Park.
 Taking on the right challenges at the right time is one of the keys to shredding happiness.

 Bear Progression Park